vandarpay/cashier/README.md

 Currently, Vandar provides two services: **IPG** and **Direct Debit**.
 IPG is the more common method used which provides you with a link that the user can use to pay for a service.
-The direct debit service works by requesting access from a user's bank account and charging them periodically without a need for user interaction.
+The direct debit service works by requesting access from a user's bank account and withdrawing from their accounts periodically without a need for user interaction.

-As of version 1.0.0, Subscription and further Vandar API features are not yet implemented for this package.
-We're planning to release v1.1 with support for direct debti very soon.

 ## IPG

 ### Independent